kate-skorija/RestaurantFinder.Solution/README.md

 3. Navigate to the `RestaurantFinder.Solution` directory in your editor of choice, or use [Visual Studio Code](https://code.visualstudio.com/)

 4. Within the project, navigate to the RestaurantFinder directory, and type `dotnet restore`, then `dotnet build`.

+5. Return to your terminal for the RestaurantFinder directory, and enter dotnet ef migrations add Initial.
+If there is an Unable to resolve project error, ensure you are in the correct directory, RestaurantFinder.
+A Migrations folder should automatically generate in the RestaurantFinder directory.

+6. After the initial migration is complete, run the command `dotnet ef database update`.
+This will create a `restaurant_finder` database.
+Refresh MySql Workbench and confirm that the new database has been created.

-Once the build is complete, type `dotnet run` into the terminal.
+7. Type `dotnet run` into the terminal.
 Click on the provided local host link in the terminal to view the web application in your browser.

 ## Known Bugs